 During the first 30 days, the program will prioritize the unemployed, those with income at or below 50 percent of area median income and other vulnerable populations.
 After the first 30 days, applications will be processed on a first-come, first-served basis, as long as funds remain available.

 Once approved, eligible households will receive up to 12 months of past due rent.
 Those eligible could also receive up to 3 months of additional rental assistance, if the household spends 30 percent or more of its gross monthly income on rent.
 The program also will provide up to 12 months of utility arrears for eligible applicants.

 In addition to fiscal relief, ERAP will provide significant tenant protections.
-In order to receive assistance, the landlord must agree to waive any late fees due on past-due rent; and not increase the tenant's monthly rent or evict them for one year, except in limited circumstances.
+To receive assistance, the landlord must agree to waive any late fees due on past-due rent, and not increase the tenant's monthly rent or evict them for one year, except in limited circumstances.

 The program is funded by $2.6 billion in federal resources and $100 million of state funding and is structured to help the state and the local governments that received funds directly from the federal government to collaborate and coordinate their efforts, thereby leveraging resources, gaining efficiencies and preventing fraud.